CFD Trading UK Guide 2023

 CFD trading is an increasingly popular way to buy shares, forex, cryptocurrencies, and a variety of other financial instruments.

 With CFDs, you don’t have to own the underlying asset and you can increase the size of your position using leverage.
-Also, many CFD brokers in the UK offer zero commission trading, such as eToro.
+Also, many CFD brokers in the UK offer zero commission trading.